focusretreatcenter/website/content/2023/inktober/index.md

 ## Retreat to Grow

-Jake Parker's original InkTober challenge in 2009 was something he imposed on himself specifically to improve his pen and ink skills, which were not his strength at the time.
+Jake Parker's original Inktober challenge in 2009 was something he imposed on himself specifically to improve his pen and ink skills, which were not his strength at the time.
 Take inspiration from Jake and put in the deliberate practice that will give you new and improved skills that will last forever.

 > "You've also just taught me so much in terms of not just art technique but almost like life in general." &mdash;Audrey